 This is not to be confused with the consumption of bad fats found in fatty meats, desserts and processed foods.

 It can be challenging to sticking to a healthy food diet, but Vuly Play is here to help!
 Get out and get active.
-There are a range of fun activities such as getting out the mountain bikes and going for a family ride.
+There is a range of fun activities such as getting out the mountain bikes and going for a family ride (or get the 3 wheel scooters)

 Because it contains more protein than regular yoghurt (with no added sugar), adding plain Greek yoghurt into your daily diet will be doing your digestive system a favour.